prismv/DB48X-on-DM42/doc/calc-help/constants.md

 which the elementary charge is one.
 As a consequence of this change, the value of that constant in DB48X differs from the value in the HP50G, which named it q, with value `1.60217733⁳⁻¹⁹` coulombs.

-### me constant

-Electron mass.
-In particle physics, the electron mass is the mass of a stationary electron, also known as the invariant mass of the electron.
-It is one of the fundamental constants of physics.
-It has a value of about `9.109⁳⁻³¹` kilograms

 ### qme constant